 A part of my business that I’ve really enjoyed and tried to develop further is working with developers and builders in providing finishes and design for spec houses (you can see previous examples here, here and here).
 It’s an interesting process that combines the freedom of having “no client” with the challenge of… having no client!
 You have to balance the tight budget restrictions (so the house isn’t TOO expensive and the developers make the profit they need to) with not picking cheap fixtures (huge pet peeve of mine in lots of new construction homes) and creating something that appeals to a broad audience of buyers.
-We spend where it counts (things like hardware is important to have weight and heft since you touch them everyday, where lights you can get away with more budget options is a lot of spots, as well as simple subway tile!)
+We spend where it counts (for example, hardware is important to have weight and heft since you touch them everyday, where lights you can get away with more budget options in a lot of spots, as well as simple subway tile!)

-This house we did with Haven Builders just sold, but I wanted to show the results as I think it can be inspiring to those building their own houses or renovating and not able to spend a zillion bucks on tile, lighting and plumbing fixtures.
+This house we did with Haven Builders just sold, but I wanted to show the results, as I think it can be inspiring to those building their own houses or renovating and not able to spend a zillion bucks on tile, lighting and plumbing fixtures.
 I’ll round up some similar options at the end of the post to get a look like this:

 This door came out amazing, and this handle is one of my all time favorites.

 The foyer is simple and awaiting the personal touch of the buyers!
 Keeping things traditional and streamlined is always smart.

 This is a gorgeous fixture in the dining room, and the glass doors separate it from the formal living room.

 The formal living room.
 Such great light in this house!

 The kitchen!
 I love how this came out.
 Believe it or not those pendants are by Ellen Degeneres and under $300 each.
 We kept the cabinetry simple Shaker style (you won’t see me veering much from this style in spec houses as it’s so appealing to traditional and modern buyers).